Augmented Reality – An Illustrated Beginner’s Guide to AR

 They can help introduce children (and adults!) to fun methods of learning whilst at the same time encouraging family time, exercise and exploring the great outdoors.
 Perhaps the biggest challenge here is to develop products that allow children to learn independently without reliance on parental devices.

 Annotations, interaction and learning are all coming together.
 Engagement and awareness through apps take children on fun and exciting educational journeys.

-The technology has existing uses and further potential applications in the military, emergency response, tourism, healthcare, entertainment and much more and the coming years will be an exciting time for more innovation.
+The technology has existing uses and further potential applications in the military, emergency response, tourism, healthcare, entertainment and much more.
+The coming years will be an exciting time for more innovation.

 The Danger of AR